This article is written by Robert Verkerk.

 Before starting to tie an actual fly, you should get a basic understanding of feather wing salmon fly proportions.
 What is the anatomy of a classic Salmon fly?
 Where does the tag start, and how long should the tail be?
 From proportions, you move on to materials, and once you have your first materials, you can start to practice technique, to actually tie your first fly.

 In my opinion, the best choice is to invest a proper modern salmon fly tying manual.
-My first book was Michael Radencich’s Tying the Classic Salmon Fly.
-It has great photos and excellent step-by-step tutorials.
+Many recommend Michael Radencich’s A Modern Aproach to Tying the Classic Salmon Fly, but though it has great photos and excellent step-by-step tutorials, much of what is explained there, are modern tricks and tips.
 Classic books are available for download online.
-To me, only Kelson’s and Pryce-Tannatt’s books were available, of which I found Pryce-Tannatt’s the one that was the easiest to interpret.
-As I progressed, and discovered more, I had a change of heart, and I now feel that Eric Taverner’s book on salmon flies is the best starting point for any beginner.
+I found Pryce-Tannatt easy to read, though Hale is by far the best to start with.
+Eric Taverner’s book on salmon flies offer the best overall perspective.
 It gives a generous overview of salmon fly dressing through the ages, and gives a brief introduction to the various styles and their differences.
 J.H.
 Hale’s book is an all out favourite, and his tying instructions are by far the easiest to prepare your for the tying of late Victorian classics.

 Which ever direction you choose, take your time to read about the various techniques, and practice them a bit before you decide to try a complete fly from start to finish.
 I found that applying silk floss smoothly, was very difficult, as was palmering hackles and tying on toppings for tails.
 Practicing these techniques first, will give you an advantage.
 The more experience you have with materials, the more you can focus on proportions and the tying process as a whole.